KILTprotocol/portablegabi-tutorial/src/3_verification.md

     reqUpdatedAfter: new Date(),
 })

-// after the claimer has received the presentationRequest, he builds a presentation: const presentation = await claimer.buildPresentation({
+// after the claimer has received the presentationRequest, they build a presentation: const presentation = await claimer.buildPresentation({
     credential,
     presentationReq,